StrictlySkyler/timeywimey/README.md

 TW.scheduleTask('breakfast', getSomeCoffee);
 ```

-Timeywimey is smart enough to execute the task as soon as it can; either when it thinks your app is idle, or when the timer for that specific task occurs, but only of no new calls have been made to it in the meanwhile.
+Timeywimey is smart enough to execute the task as soon as it can; either when it thinks your app is idle, or when the timer for that specific task occurs, but only if no new calls have been made to it in the meanwhile.

 Given the above example, if another task is scheduled for `'breakfast'` before it's been triggered: